albertoRamon/DAB_SWA_AAD/readme.md

   ![Test Connectivity](./Pictures/pic_17.png)

-2. Enable System Manage Identity
+2. Enable System Manage Identity for the Az VM:

   ![Test Connectivity](./Pictures/pic_19.png)

+3. Grant Read permision to Az VM AAD Identity on Az SQL DB Using T-SQL:

-3. Run the same scripts that we run for Az SWA but for Az VM:
+   (the same idea that we run for Az SWA but for Az VM)
 ```sql
 --- Create an SQL user, that point the the System Managed Identity
 -----------------------------------------------------------------